-Anemias due to decreased erythropoiesis (termed hypoproliferative anemias) are recognized by reticulocytopenia, which is usually evident on the peripheral smear.
+Anemias due to decreased erythropoiesis (termed hypoproliferative anemias) are recognized by a reticulocyte count that is inappropriately low for the degree of the anemia.

 The RBC indices, mainly the mean corpuscular volume (MCV), can narrow the differential diagnosis of deficient erythropoiesis and help determine what further testing is necessary.

-Many anemias have variable findings on the peripheral smear.
-Anemia of chronic disease may be microcytic or normocytic.
-Anemias due to myelodysplastic syndromes may be normocytic or macrocytic.
-Anemias due to endocrine disorders (such as hypothyroidism) or elemental deficiencies (such as copper or zinc) can have variable manifestations, including a normocytic or macrocytic anemia.
+Anemias can have variable findings on the peripheral smear.
+The anemia of chronic disease may be microcytic or normocytic.
+Anemias due to myelodysplastic syndromes may be normocytic, macrocytic, or even microcytic.
+Anemias due to endocrine disorders (such as hypothyroidism) or elemental deficiencies (eg, copper deficiency, zinc deficiency) can have variable manifestations, including a normocytic or macrocytic anemia.

 Treatment of deficient RBC production depends on the cause.